-If you go and check out this list of Potential Endocrine Disruptors from the Endocrine Disruption Exchange, you might be inclined to lock yourself in a (wooden, untreated) box wrapped in (organic) cotton wool and never come out again... (you'll find a link to the list at the bottom of this blog)
+If you go and check out the list of Potential Endocrine Disruptors from the Endocrine Disruption Exchange, you might be inclined to lock yourself in a (wooden, untreated) box wrapped in (organic) cotton wool and never come out again... (you'll find a link to the list at the bottom of this blog)

 Now if you wanted to be pedantic, you could say that there is an association between drinking water and sleeping - everyone who drinks water, goes to sleep.... but we know that drinking water won't CAUSE you to go to sleep.. in fact the two things are not even related.. so we need to be careful with our words, and how hysterical we get.... but the association between exposure to these EDCs and some of these hormonal imbalances is so strong that it cannot be ignored or passed off as coincidence.

 Logic says that any chemical that can mimic your body's natural hormones, bind to the binding sites otherwise reserved for hormones like oestrogen and progesterone and testosterone - well thats gotta have an impact on how your body functions and regulates itself...
 So I for one am erring on the side of caution...

 It is impossible to exist in this world without being exposed to endocrine disrupting chemicals (or potential endocrine disrupting chemicals)... they are literally everywhere we go, and in everything we do.
 The trick, as I see it, is to find ways to reduce our exposure.. by looking at the exposures we can control vs the ones we can't.

 For example, we know BPA is an endocrine disruptor... so we choose plastics that are BPA free.
 Most plastics you buy in Australia are BPA free now, but did you know that when a plastic says it is BPA free, it is often full of BPS instead... and BPS is just as bad!